 - The Blockers make up the rest of the pack.
 It’s their job to help their jammer through the pack while simultaneously stopping the other team’s jammer.

 Each game, or ’bout’ is made up of two 30 minute halves, made up of 2 periods called ‘jams’.
 The blockers skate in a counter-clockwise direction in a pack formation, with the jammers starting just behind them.
 It’s the job of the jammer to speed through the pack.
 Blockers use full contact hits (or ‘blocks’) to try and stop them.
 On their initial pass through, neither jammer scores any points, although the first to break through the pack is awarded ‘lead jammer’ status.
 On their second pass through, the jammers score a point for each blocker they pass without committing any penalties.
-The jammers can then lap the pack as many times as possible in 2 minutes, or until the lead jammer calls off the jam by placing her hands on her hips.
+The jammers can then lap the pack as many times as possible in 2 minutes, or until the lead jammer calls off the jam by placing their hands on their hips.
 The team with the most points at the end of the bout wins.

 While roller derby is a full contact sport, there are very specific rules about where players can be hit and which body parts can be used to hit other players with.
 These include: no elbows, no tripping, no back blocking (hitting another player in the back), no cutting track (going out of bounds to get in front of another player) and no fighting.
 A referee will call a penalty when observing violations of the rules.